Élisabeth de Vaudey: Life

 She was born daughter of general Jean Le Michaud d'Arçon and in 1790 married at the age of 16 to captain François-Xavier-Octave Barberot de Vaudey de Vellexon, who emigrated the year after.

 Elisabeth de Vaudey was a member of the lower nobility, described by her contemporaries as "a very pretty woman, witty, a musician, with a nice voice, well educated, but also very much an intriguer."
 By another she is described as "charming, entirely graceful, entirely sweet, with a pretty face, very good teeth, admirable blonde hair, an aquiline nose (if a bit long, hooked and of plain character), a remarkable hand, a very small foot."

 Lady in waiting

 She was chosen to be a lady-in-waiting for the Empress Joséphine, and took her oath at the Château de Saint-Cloud on 1 July 1804.
 On 24 July, de Vaudey was with the Emperor on a trip to visit the waters of Aix-la-Chapelle to improve his fertility.
 On this trip, de Vaudey caught Napoleon's attention and became his favorite mistress at the time.
 The affair was tumultuous and short-lived, however, and was the scene for one of the most famous romantic episodes of Napoleon.
-Eventually Joséphine's jealously became aroused and she grew to suspect that the two were having an affair.
+Eventually Joséphine's jealousy became aroused and she grew to suspect that the two were having an affair.